Multiple sclerosis, cognitive symptoms can improve with the Mediterranean diet – breaking latest news-breakinglatest.news-Breaking Latest News

 Less than 20% cognitive impairment

 The researchers found that the people who followed the Mediterranean diet most closely had a 20% lower risk of cognitive impairment compared to people who did not follow the diet.
 Among those in the group with the lowest dietary score, 34% had cognitive impairment compared with 13% in the group with the highest dietary adherence.
-The findings were confirmed even when the researchers adjusted the data by excluding factors that could have influenced the risk of cognitive impairment (such as socioeconomic status, smoking, body mass index, hypertension and exercise). .
+The results were confirmed even when the researchers “adjusted the data” by excluding factors that could have influenced the risk of cognitive impairment (such as socioeconomic status, smoking, body mass index, hypertension and exercise physicist).

 A change within reach